flwmxd/Cloth-simulation/README.md

 # Cloth-simulation
-Simulation of cloth using a mass-spring model with basic normal mapping on the surface.
+Simulation of cloth using a mass-spring model.
 The implementation is written in C++ and OpenGL.
-The simulation uses a Runge-Kutta 4 integrator and runs 20 simulations per frame.
+The simulation uses a Runge-Kutta 4 integrator and runs 15 simulations per frame.

 ## User controlls